 Job to job I swapped one after the other

-Money I have gained so little
+The money I have gained is little

-Grievance however is more than I can count
+Grievances, more than I can count

 These lyrics come from a song called ‘Shenzhen, Shenzhen’, which was written by Power Bass D – a band made up of migrant workers in Shenzhen.
 Each migrant worker has their own day job, and in their spare time, they busk, and perform in places like factories and bars to express themselves as migrant workers.

-Dong Jun, frontman of Power Bass D, told us: ‘Year after year, migrant workers work their tails off in the cities, but they earn little, work long hours, enjoy little social protection and are unable to enjoy life outside of work.’
+Dong Jun, frontman of Power Bass D, told us: ‘Year after year, migrant workers work their tails off in the cities, but they earn little, work long hours, lack social protection and are unable to enjoy life outside of work.’
 In 2008, Dong Jun and his wife Xiao Na moved to Shenzhen to work; they later had Dan Dan, their son.
-However, because Dan Dan was unable to register for a Shenzhen hukou, or household registration.
+However, Dan Dan was unable to register for a Shenzhen hukou, or household registration.

-Power Bass D was established in 2011 through a partner organisation we directly funded, and in 2014, they became our direct partner.
+Power Bass D was established in 2011 through a partner organisation we directly funded, and in 2014, the band became our direct partner.
 Dong Jun said, ‘Because of Oxfam’s support, we’re able to encourage more migrant workers to care about their rights and improve their lives by establishing a “migrant worker culture” through music.’